S4 E9: Inflation And Traction/EOS

 Seth Price

-You should take takes it.
-But there's a moment at the end.
-I don't have a spoiler alert.
-There's a moment where somebody's like to are all of these stories in the book and the Mormon book is no, that's my Mormon friends.
-But there's some pretty extreme stories in their book.
-Not that there aren't in the in the Bible.
+You should take it.
+But there’s a moment at the end.
+I don’t have a spoiler alert.
+There’s a moment where somebody’s like, are all of these stories in the book, and the Mormon book is, you know, that’s my Mormon friends.
+But there’s some pretty extreme stories in their book.
+Not that there aren’t in the Bible.
 Exactly.
-But the point is, it's gives you a set of rules, it forces you to take a day off, whether it be Saturday or Sunday.
-If you didn't you keep working in drop dead.
-It's a set of rules.
+But the point is, it gives you a set of rules, it forces you to take a day off, whether it be Saturday or Sunday.
+If you didn’t, you keep working and you drop dead.
+It’s a set of rules.
 So is it a Bible?
-It's a Bible, the lowercase b not because it is all right.
-But if you have something to follow, better than nothing to follow, because, you know, those that like don't take any time off and up with, you know, hypertension, if it forces you I mean, like the Sabbath.
-If you literally do nothing for a day, that's probably better for your health, then what we do, which is run back and forth and carpool to youth sports all day.
+It’s a Bible with a lowercase B, not because it is all right.
+But if you have something to follow, better than nothing to follow, because, you know, those that don’t take any time off and up with, you know, hypertension, if it forces you, I mean, like the Sabbath.
+If you literally do nothing for a day, that’s probably better for your health, then what we do, which is run back and forth and carpool to youth sports all day.

 Jay Ruane

-You know, I've got I've got to be on the road.
-7am on Sunday morning.
+You know, I’ve got to be on the road 7am on Sunday morning.
 You know, I am not a morning person.
-But we've got to travel baseball game an hour away starting it.
+But we’ve got a travel baseball game an hour away starting at, you know.

 Seth Price

-And you're just starting that world.
-So let's table our last discussion.
-I want to because we've gotten long today.
-Yeah, this is let's table I really want to talk you know, we you and I have debated Junior verse mid tier hires.
-And not that I'm reversing course.
-But I want to talk a little bit about the Ja Rule a model, which, you know, frankly, had always been going back to law schools and getting people out early versus I don't want to deal with the breakage and, and figuring out what people want to do.
+And you’re just starting that world.
+So let’s table our last discussion… Yeah, let’s table, I really want to talk you know, you and I have debated junior vs mid tier hires.
+And not that I’m reversing course, but I want to talk a little bit about the Jay Ruane model, which, you know, frankly, had always been going back to law schools and getting people out early, versus I don’t want to deal with the breakage and, and figuring out what people want to do when they grow up.

 Jay Ruane